mikebabb/hello-webpack/README.md

 1. Compile the JavaScript using webpack.
 Verify it works by running the included server.

    - The required node modules should already be installed
-   - You will need to change the `index.html`
+   - You will need to change `index.html`
    - A build script has been added to the `scripts` section of `package.json`
    - A `webpack.config.js` already exists for you to complete